Promptus-Imperii/Promptus-Imperii.github.io/readme.md

 **Make sure to not commit these changes!**

+## Environment Variables
+- When deploying, set `HUGO_BASEURL` variable (Docker Build variable) to the full url of the page, e.g `https://example.com`.
+In Coolify, this is set at Configuration -> Environment Variables.
+Check the `Build Variable` box.

 ## Maintainance
 ### Frontend
 - `npm update` and test the website.
 TODO: Migrate to masonary layout when it is stable.